Блог

 Station 2: Former uses and material evidence.
 Identify benches, plaques, playground equipment, or other markers that hint at former functions.
 Students write a short note on the socio-political factors shaping access to the space over time, literally linking past and present.

 Station 3: Content and cross-cultural comparison.
-In small groups, compare spaces linked to Slavs and Greece across times, focusing on how culture embedded in places informs current practice.
+In small groups, compare spaces linked to Slavs and Greece across time, focusing on how culture embedded in places informs current practice.
 This is an amazing connection for an elective course and its theoretical purposes, offering a concrete example of how place informs thinking.

 Guidance notes: Align tasks with a fundamental focus on observation, argumentation, and creative expression.
 The content supports a practical course structure, with clear purposes, optional extensions, and opportunities to rise beyond classroom routine through field-based exploration.